Project Overview

 Grasslyn Manor is highly impervious, which prevents the rain from soaking into the ground.
 It also sits atop a historic waterway leading to large, historic wetlands.
 Water has a long history of traveling through this area and is now forced to travel through pipes rather than overland.

 Residents have come together to investigate their water issues and find solutions through the “Help Build the Ark” effort.
-The Private Private Infiltration & Inflow (PPII) Reduction Project is just one of many potential solutions for the community.
+The Private Property Infiltration & Inflow (PPII) Reduction Project is just one of many potential solutions for the community.
 Learn more and hear resident stories in the video below produced by Mike Timm or in the Residential Handbook for Flooding Issues available for download.